 You can use Meeting Management to monitor whether your Cisco Meeting Server deployments are using more licenses than you purchased.
-For traditional licensing, license files are installed on Call Bridges within the Meeting Server deployments, and Meeting Management receives information about both installed licenses and usage from the Call Bridges.

-For Smart Licensing, Meeting Management uses the Smart Agent to communicate with the Cisco Smart Software Manager (Cisco SSM).
+Meeting Management uses the Smart Agent to communicate with the Cisco Smart Software Manager (Cisco SSM).
 Meeting Management sends daily usage reports to Cisco SSM, and Cisco SSM then reports back whether the deployment is in compliance.